JupiterOne-Archives/docs/docs/jupiterone-api.md

 The results contain the same `type`, `data`, and `cursor` fields that the non-deferred GraphQL response would contain.
 Allowed values are `DISABLED` and `FORCE`.
+- `variableResultSize`: When set to `true` the API will return the largest result size possible.
+Without this flag, the result size will be capped at 250 rows.
+This flag is recommended for use in cases where a larger result size is preferable and an indeterminate/variable number of return results is acceptable.

+!!! note
+    `variableResultSize` can increase the rate of any pagination flow because the API will return a larger number of rows.
+The number of rows returned will not always be the same, but will be larger than the default -- hence the name, _variable_ result size.

 !!! note
     When paging through data, it is _highly_ recommended that cursors